 The early years

-In 1911, Fleming rented a home at 104 N Broadway and the adjacent storefront (on the NE corner at Denny) from the owners Captain John Taylor, a civil war veteran and city councilman, and his wife, Clara, who both ran a business as pension attorneys.
-Fleming invited several of his siblings to join him and opened his first store: the Fleming Cash Grocery.
-And business flourished.
-By October of 1915, he operated four stores alongside one of his most trusted and hard-working clerks turned business partner and brother-in-law, Robert Moore.
+Fleming found more permanent quaters the following year in a rental home at 104 Broadway N that he shared with his sister Margaret and brother William starting in 1911.
+He then opened his grocery business, Fleming Cash Grocery, in the adjacent storefront (on the NE corner at Denny).
+The small, two-story mixed use building belonged Captain John Taylor, a civil war veteran and city councilman, and his wife, Clara, who both ran a business as pension attorneys.
+Two years later, Fleming's brother David and sister Anna moved to Seattle as well and the business soon flourished.
+By October of 1915, Fleming operated four stores and had taken on a partner, one of his most trusted and hard-working clerks and brother-in-law, Robert Moore.
 Their competitive edge was to offer lower prices by eliminating delivery service from all but their flagship store at 100 N Broadway.

 Prosperity, piety and patriotism